 My book, How to Apply for the MEXT Scholarship, describes the scholarship in detail, including the purpose and coverage, the eligibility criteria, how to develop a successful applicant mindset, and how to craft your application strategy for the greatest chance of success!

 Special thanks to the TranSenz supporters on Patreon, who help keep this site running through their generous contributions.
-Special thanks to Daimyo Supporters Pablo and Alessia, who generously pledge over $10 per month and everyone who has been supporting TranSenz for months or years!
+Special thanks to newest Samurai Supporter Vicky H. and to Daimyo Supporter Alessia, who generously pledges over $10 per month and everyone who has been supporting TranSenz for months or years!
 You can support this site on Patreon for as little as $1 (or equivalent in your currency) per month.
 Patreon supporters get early access to articles, discounts on coaching services/books, and priority responses to questions as my way of saying thanks.

 If you want to show your support but Patreon is out of reach, I’d appreciate it if you say hi in the comments below to let me know if you appreciate these posts and what you found helpful.